awsmin/Embed-Any-Documents/readme.txt

 == Upgrade Notice ==

-= 2.7.9  =
+= 2.7.11  =
-Vulnerability fix and code improvements.
+Enhanced sanitization of document embed attributes to prevent XSS and code improvements.